Who is Dee Caffari?

 After a career change, from being a secondary school teacher of Physical Education for five years, Dee secured her place as the only female skipper in the fleet to race in the Global Challenge race in 2004.
 A natural team leader, the crewed round the world race dealt with man management, conflict management and also the extreme highs and lows encountered with success and failure on a race lasting ten months.
 It was just four months later that Dee set off again to attempt her pioneering voyage – the Aviva Challenge, solo, non-stop around the world against the prevailing winds and currents.

 Dee is actively involved in a number of charities.
-She sits on the Operations Committee for the RNLI and is a patron for GAFIRS, an Independent Lifeboat station.
+In 2018 Dee was invited to Chair the World Sailing Trust, a new global charity that will promote the health of oceans and grow participation of the sport to protect its future.
+Dee is on the advisory board of A Plastic Planet who’s single goal is to turn off the plastic tap by dramatically reducing the use of conventional plastic.
+In addition, Dee sits on the Operations Committee for the RNLI and is a patron for GAFIRS, an Independent Lifeboat station.
 Dee is also a patron for the charity Sail 4 Cancer and St Mary’s Junior Sailing Club.
-Dee is proud to be an ambassador for UKSA and also the RYA Green Blue Campaign helping to promote a better marine environment.
+Dee is proud to be an ambassador for UKSA

-Since 2015 Dee has been a presenter and producer for the online Global Women’s Sports Network WiSP Sports helping to support and promote female athletes and sport.
+Dee has been a presenter and producer for a number of media channels, helping to support and promote female athletes, sport and environment.

 Dee’s timeline of major events